dotlang/language/doc/RFE.md

 just use core functions.
 `getVar(input, 3)` get a new variadic arg from 4th element afterwards

+N - End a function with `...}` to imply it should be called forever? so how can we exit? and 99% of the time we want to recursively call self with a new argument set. so it is not good.

+N - Should have an easier conflict resolution method? for methods with the same name or types with same name
+response: we cannot have methods with the same name.

+N - Rather than channels, can we provide "tools" to build channels in the core? we can build a channel using a mutex (what about immutability?). and it is how channels are made.
+Let's provide lowest level and let the code (core or std) implement higher levels.

+N - And the problem of cache.
+Most of solutions add some kind of opaqueness and confusion to the system.

 ? - Can we move channels to core?
 Then we will have `rchan[int]` and `wchan[int]`
 They definitely cannot be in std.